anthonyscorrea/cmba-bylaws/docs/02-league-rules-and-policy.md

 1. Players may be assessed individual fees or fines as permitted by League rules; however, the Member Franchise shall remain ultimately responsible for ensuring such obligations are satisfied.
 1. Failure to satisfy financial obligations in accordance with established deadlines may result in penalties, suspension, or loss of good standing as provided elsewhere in this document.

-### Prohibited Conduct
+### Restrictions

 #### Tampering
-   1. Tampering is defined as the deliberate solicitation, without consent, of a Player who has made at least an oral commitment to another Member Franchise.
-   1. Tampering may result in disciplinary action against the offending Player, Member Franchise, or both.
+Tampering, or poaching, is defined as the deliberate solicitation, without consent, of a Player who has made at least an oral commitment to another Member Franchise.
+Tampering is discouraged and may result in disciplinary action against the offending Player, Member Franchise, or both.

 #### Outside League Participation
-   1. Member Franchises may participate in outside leagues provided such participation does not conflict with League games or playoffs and is permitted by agreement with the League.
-   1. Violations of this provision may result in disciplinary action.
+Member Franchises are expected to prioritize their commitments to the League.
+Participation in outside leagues is permitted by agreement with the League.
+Participation in outside leagues does not relieve a Member Franchise or its Players of League obligations, including playing games on their League-scheduled dates and times.
+Violations of this provision may result in disciplinary action.

 ### Penalties and Fees
 The Commissioner may levy fines to any League Member franchise or player subject to Board oversight.
 Fines may be levied for violation of this Constitution and its Bylaws or conduct unbecoming of a representative of the League.
 The penalties and amounts set forth in this section are operational in nature and may be adjusted by the Commissioner with Board oversight, unless otherwise specified.